keepthrifty/keepthrifty.github.io/_posts/2017/2017-09-12-youre-the-product.md

 Up until recently, I had a few affiliate links on this site.
 I only linked to products or services I've used and would recommend to a close friend.

 Most of these links were a part of the Amazon Affiliate program.
-All told, I made a whopping $75 from these.
+All told, I made a whopping $75 from these over the last year and a half.
 I know - impressive.

 The way Amazon affiliate links work is that the linking blogger gets a portion of _anything_ you buy on Amazon after clicking on that link.